espruino/EspruinoDocs/info/Gadgetbridge.md

 By default, some features are disabled in Gadgetbridge and you may well want to enable them:

+* Click on the three bars icon (`≡`) in the top left, then `Settings`
+  * Enable `Connect to Hadgetbridge device when Bluetooth is turned on`
+  * Enable `Reconnect automatically`, so Gadgetbridge reconnects if it loses the connection
+  * `Sync time` is on by default, but needs to be left on if you want to enable `Sync Calendar Events` (below)

 * Click on your device, then the Gear icon
-  * `auto-reconnect to device` should probably be ticked, so Gadgetbridge reconnects if it loses the connection
   * `Text as Bitmaps` detects non-ascii characters (including Emoji) that can't be displayed on the Bangle and converts them to images that can be displayed
   * `Allow high MTU` improves transfer speed to Bangle.js
   * `Allow Internet Access` enables HTTP requests from Bangle.js apps (see below)
   * `Allow Intents` enables Bangle.js apps to interact with Android apps
+  * `Sync Calendar Events` allows Gadgetbridge to send info on your Calendar events to Bangle.js, to be viewed with the `Agenda` app.

 Bangle.js Gadgetbridge app